Jugglus-Juggler/Jugglus-Juggler/Hebikura-Shota-README.md

-- 👋 Hi, I’m @Jugglus-Juggler
+- 👋 Hi, I’m @Jugglus-Juggler.
-- 👀 I’m interested in github
+- 👀 I’m interested in github.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on google play service
+- 💞️ I’m looking to collaborate on google play service.
 - 📫 How to reach me？My email is daixudavidzhang@gmail.com

 <!---